cncf/demo/docs/drafts/writeup.md

    - conntrack-tools
    - socat
    - bridge-utils

 ### AWS specific requirements & debugging

 [Peeking under the hood of Kubernetes on AWS](https://github.com/kubernetes/kubernetes/blob/master/docs/design/aws_under_the_hood.md#tagging) you'll find:

 > All AWS resources are tagged with a tag named "KubernetesCluster", with a value that is the unique cluster-id.
 This tag is used to identify a particular 'instance' of Kubernetes, even if two clusters are deployed into the same VPC.
 Resources are considered to belong to the same cluster if and only if they have the same value in the tag named "KubernetesCluster".

-This isn't only neccessary to diffrentiate resources of two different clusters in the same VPC but also for the controller to discover and manage AWS resources (even if it has an entire VPC to itself).
+This isn't only neccessary to differentiate resources between different clusters in the same VPC but also needed for the controller to discover and manage AWS resources at all (even if it has an entire VPC to itself).

 Unfortunatly these tags are [not filtered on in a uniform manner across different resource types](https://github.com/cncf/demo/issues/144).

-A `kubectl create -f resource.yaml` succesfully submitted to kubernetes might not result in expected functionality (in this case a load balancer endpoint) even when the desired resource shows as `creating...` - it will show that indefinitely.
+A `kubectl create -f resource.yaml` succesfully submitted to kubernetes might not result in expected functionality (in this case a load balancer endpoint) even when the desired resource shows as `creating...`.
+It will simply show that indefinitely instead of an error.

 Since the problem doesn't bubble up to kubectl responses the only way to see that something is amiss is by carefully watching the controller log.